Data Structure Operations

 The data structure to be used must be capable of all these activities.

-Data structure must be able to provide following operations:
+A good data structure must be able to provide atleast following operations:

 We may need to access each element stored in data structure for certain purpose.This activity is referred to as traversal operation.